Knowledge-based engineering: History

 KBE developed in the 1980s.
 It was part of the initial wave of investment in Artificial Intelligence for business that fueled expert systems.
 Like expert systems, it relied on what at the time were leading edge advances in corporate information technology such as PCs, workstations, and client-server architectures.
 These same technologies were also facilitating the growth of CAx and CAD software.
 CAD tended to drive leading edge technologies and even push them past their current limits.
 The best example of this was object-oriented programming and database technology, which were adapted by CAD when most corporate information technology shops were dominated by relational databases and procedural programming.

 As with expert systems, KBE suffered a downturn during the AI Winter.
 Also, as with expert systems and artificial intelligence technology in general, there was renewed interest with the Internet.
 In the case of KBE, the interest was perhaps strongest in the business-to-business type of electronic commerce and technologies that facilitate the definition of industry standard vocabularies and ontologies for manufactured products.

-The semantic web is the vision of Tim Berners Lee for the next generation of the Internet.
+The semantic web is an extension of the World Wide Web standards proposed by Tim Berners Lee.
 This will be a knowledge-based Internet built on ontologies, objects, and frame technologies that were also enabling technologies for KBE.
 Important technologies for the semantic web are XML, RDF, and OWL.
 The semantic web has excellent potential for KBE, and KBE ontologies and projects are a strong area for current research.